Your LMC will support you during your pregnancy, labour and the first few weeks after your baby is born.

 Download a flyer about antenatal blood tests from the National Screening Unit.
 (PDF)

 HIV testing in pregnancy

-Pregnant women should be offered an HIV test along with their first antenatal blood tests.
-Women have the option to decline the test.
-Most pregnant women with HIV are unaware they have the infection; an HIV test is the only way to tell.
+Pregnant people should be offered an HIV test along with their first antenatal blood tests.
+You have the option to decline the test.
+Most pregnant people with HIV are unaware they have the infection; an HIV test is the only way to tell.
 HIV virus can be passed onto others, including your unborn baby.
 Treatment in pregnancy reduces the risk of the HIV virus being passed to the baby from 30 percent to less than 1 percent.